hkane206/connections-game/README.md

    - Enable the Natural Language API for your project.

    > **Note:** No API key is needed; just ensure that your Google Cloud project is properly set up with the required API enabled.

-## How to Contribute

-Contributions are welcome!
-If you have any ideas for new features or find any bugs, please open an issue or a pull request.

-### To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Acknowledgments

-Special thanks to [Eyefyre](https://github.com/Eyefyre) for providing the `Connections.json` file containing the New York Times' Connections answers and all contributors who have helped improve this game!